surajdarade/gadget-galaxy/README.md

 # E-Commerce Project using MEEN Stack

-This Gadget Galaxy utilizes the MEEN stack (MongoDB, Express, EJS, Node.js) to build a web application for online shopping.
+Gadget Galaxy utilizes the MEEN stack (MongoDB, Express, EJS, Node.js) to build a web application for online shopping.
 It provides a platform for both buyers and sellers to engage in online transactions.

 ## Project Overview